tule75/IS207.O11.TMCL/README.md

 - **[Lendio](https://lendio.com)**

 ### How to run
+1. Install Composer (https://getcomposer.org/Composer-Setup.exe for windows)
-1. clone
+2. clone repo
-2. run "composer install" to install all package of php, and "npm install" to install all package of nodejs
+3. run "composer install" to install all package of php, and "npm install" to install all package of nodejs
-3. copy .env.example and rename to .env and write db_password
+4. copy .env.example and rename to .env and write db_password
+5. add gogle client id and secret id for login with google
-4. run "php artisan migrate" to create database
+6. run "php artisan migrate" to create database
-5. run "php artisan serve" to run project and use another terminal to run "npm run dev" Project run in port 8000
+7. run "php artisan serve" to run project and use another terminal to run "npm run dev" Project run in port 8000

 ## Contributing